 Read more about general liability vs. professional liability insurance.

-General liability and professional liability are often the first two policies bought by small business owners.
+General liability coverage and professional liability are often the first two policies bought by small business owners.
 However, they aren’t the only types of insurance policyholders might need.

 Workers’ compensation insurance is required for all Florida businesses with four or more employees.
 However, construction businesses must have coverage for every employee.
 This policy covers medical costs and lost wages for work-related injuries and illnesses.